 While a lot of the doctors argue in favor of the surgery, especially as opposed to prescribing more medicines on the patients, surgery also carries risks of its own.

-The fear of death looms in this surgery as well; 1% of the patients who get the surgery die within a month of the operation.
+The fear of death looms in this surgery as well; 1% of the patients who get the surgery die within a month of the operation, especially the people are in alcohol addiction abuse.
 There is also the risk from general anesthesia.
 Blood clots can be formed, which can prove lethal as well.
 Moreover, the wound also requires care, as it gets infected otherwise.

 Similarly, while eventually, this surgery has a good impact on the heart, its short-term effect puts a lot of strain on the heart.
 This then leads to complications like heart attack, which can be severe enough to cause death as well.